 Hydrological stressors are frequently found to act in combination with nutrient stressors (a chemical stressor) in lakes, rivers and transitional waters.
 Hydrological-nutrient stress is the most common of all stressor combinations – particularly in rivers and transitional waters – as nutrient concentrations (e.g. from diffuse pollution of fertilisers) are often increased when water levels and flows are lowered and reduced, and decreased when water levels and flows are increased.
 Hydrological-morphological is another frequent stressor pair, as alterations to the course, channel and shoreline of a water body often alter its hydromorphological dynamics (Nõges et al 2015; REFORM)

 The European FP7 REFORM project focused on the ecological impact of hydrological and morphological stressors in streams and rivers to identify appropriate restoration measures.
-Piniewski et al (2017) reviewed the impacted of floods and droughts on invertebrates and fish and conclude that biota resistance to floods was found to be lower than the resistance to droughts.
+Piniewski et al (2016) reviewed the impacted of floods and droughts on invertebrates and fish and concluded that aquatic biodiversity was less resilient to floods than it was to drought.
 The impact of the most common pressures have been summarised in conceptual schemes on hydrological regime alteration, river fragmentation and morphological alteration (Garcia de Jalon et al. 2013), while Wolter et al. (2013) synthesised the impact on macroinvertebrates, macrophytes and fish.

-How lake and reservoir ecosystems located in these Mediterranean climates have been affected by changes to water levels and salinity in the past has been reviewed by Jeppesen et al. (2015).
-Water level reduction often results in higher nutrient concentrations, higher phytoplankton biomass and lower water transparency in both shallow and deep lakes and reservoirs.
-Similarly, the authors found that increases in lake salinity often “markedly alter the community composition of phytoplankton, zooplankton, macrophytes and fish and often lead to a decrease in the biomass and diversity of each of these organism groups.”
+Reductions in water levels of Mediterranean lake and reservoir ecosystems often results in higher nutrient concentrations, higher phytoplankton biomass and lower water transparency in both shallow and deep lakes and reservoirs.
+Lake salinity often markedly alters the community composition of phytoplankton, zooplankton, macrophytes and fish and leads to a decrease in the biomass and diversity of each of these organism groups (Jeppesen et al 2015).

-When water level drops nutrient concentrations in lakes generally rise, because although there is less ‘nutrient pollution‘ from runoff of fertiliser and waste from surrounding towns and fields, the nutrients already in the shrinking lake are likely to be concentrated.
+When water levels in lakes drop, nutrient concentrations generally rise, as existing nutrients in the shrinking lake are likely to be concentrated.
 In many cases, this can lead to eutrophication.
 In particular, shallower lakes with increased water temperatures might experience blooms of cyanobacteria, and especially of toxin-producing species such as Microcystis.
 Such cyanobacteria blooms have become common in Doiran Lake on the border between Greece and Macedonia, as a result of lowered lake levels due to agricultural abstraction (Krstić & Aleksovski 2016).

-Many studies found that when lake levels dropped, macrophytes flourished due to increased light levels and reduced turbidity (the ‘cloudiness’ of the water).
-This is not always the case.
-In the coastal Lake Biviere di Gela in Sicily, Italy, reduced water inflows – as a result of abstraction for irrigation – led to the lake getting shallower and shifting from a clear, macrophyte-dominated ecosystem to one that was more turbid and phytoplankton-dominated.
+Many studies have found that when lake levels drop, macrophytes flourish, due to increased light levels and reduced turbidity (the ‘cloudiness’ of the water).
+This is not always the case, however.
+Reduced water inflows to the coastal Lake Biviere di Gela in Sicily, Italy – as a result of abstraction for irrigation – led to the lake getting shallower and shifting from a clear, macrophyte-dominated ecosystem to one that was more turbid and phytoplankton-dominated.
 Even when lake levels increased, the lake remained dominated by phytoplankton blooms, and the macrophytes did not re-establish themselves, possibly due to a decrease in water quality (Manno et al. 2007).

-Lowered lake levels also impact fish populations.
-Warmer water temperaturesdestabilising the lake thermocline can result in the loss of deep, cold water ‘refugia’ where fish can retreat from predators, sunlight and warmer, oxygen-poor water.
-Following a reduction of 32 metres in the depth of Lake Vegoritida in Greece between the 1950s and 2000s, populations of the native, cold-water dwelling European whitefish (Coregonus lavaretus) disappeared, and were replaced by populations of warm-water species which can survive in eutrophic conditions, such as roach and carp.
+Lowered lake levels can impact fish populations.
+Warmer water temperatures can destabilise the lake thermocline and result in the loss of deep, cold water ‘refugia’ where fish can retreat from predators, sunlight and warmer, oxygen-poor water.
+Following a reduction of 32 metres in the depth of Lake Vegoritida in Greece between the 1950s and 2000s, populations of the native, cold-water dwelling European whitefish (Coregonus lavaretus) disappeared, and were replaced by populations of warm-water species which can survive in eutrophic conditions, such as roach and carp (Freshwater Blog 2015).

-Variability in lake level also destabilises the littoral zone which can have negative effects on plant growth and fish spawning.
+Variability in lake level destabilises the littoral zone, which can have negative effects on plant growth and fish spawning.
 For example, at Lake Kinneret (or the Sea of Galilee) in Israel, low water levels meant that bleak – a tiny silver fish – could not longer spawn in the stony habitats in the littoral zone, which are submerged during high water.
 Similarly, the same littoral zone provides habitat and shelter for young fish amongst submerged stones and vegetation.
-Low water levels mean that the potential of the littoral zone as a breeding location and ‘nursery’ area for young fish is lost.
+Low water levels mean that the potential of the littoral zone as a breeding location and ‘nursery’ area for young fish is lost (Freshwater Blog 2015).

-Reduced rainfall means that less water enters the lake system, causing increases in salinity as solutes in the water become more concentrated (Jeppesen et al. 2014).
+Reduced rainfall means that less water enters the lake system, often causing increases in salinity as solutes in the water become more concentrated (Jeppesen et al. 2015).
 Even a small increase in water salinity can cause a significant loss of biodiversity, and alter the ways that the ecosystem functions.
-Higher salinity levels put the cells of many organisms under osmotic stress: Daphnia have a low salinity tolerance while fish are least tolerant to salinity in their juvenile stages.
+Higher salinity levels put the cells of many organisms under osmotic stress: daphnia have a low salinity tolerance, while fish are least tolerant to salinity in their juvenile stages.
 It can be difficult to disentangle the effects of increased salinity from the effects of reduced lake levels, but many studies have reported that salinity is the most important factor in determining the ecology of Mediterranean lakes.
-When the salinity increase is high (e.g. from freshwater to brackish levels) its effects [on the ecosystem] may in some cases override all other environmental and pressure factors such as temperature or eutrophication.
-Under future climate change scenarios, salinisation of freshwater lakes may also be increased by rising sea levels.
+When the salinity increase is high (e.g. from freshwater to brackish levels) its ecological effects may in some cases override all other environmental and pressure factors such as temperature or eutrophication.
+Under future climate change scenarios, salinisation of freshwater lakes may also be increased by rising sea levels (Freshwater Blog 2015).